JoabMendes/Assignment4/README.md

 because the player only display something after connect with the referee program).

 Terminal 1:

-	`$ ./referee`
+	$ ./referee

-You will see this output
+You will see this output:

-	`Paper, Scissors, Rock game start.
+	Paper, Scissors, Rock game start.
 	Waiting for player...`

 Terminal 2:

-	`$ ./player`
+	$ ./player

-You will see this output
+You will see this output:

-	`Welcome to the Paper, Scissors and Rock game.
+	Welcome to the Paper, Scissors and Rock game.
 	You can choose:
 	1 - Paper
 	2 - Scissors
 	3 - Rock
 	4 - Quit
 	Go
-	Please enter your choice:`
+	Please enter your choice:

 - The programs don't need arguments in their calling, however, if you enter any argument, they will ignore it.
 - The referee program can handle multiple clients, if you want to run a third terminal with a player.